 Emotional disturbance is a general term and intended to reflect all categories of disorder described in the ICD code ranges in the diagnostic code list, as usually first evident in childhood or adolescence.

 Refer to Relocation Services Coordination Targeted Case Management for more information.

 Recipients not eligible for mental health services are those eligible for one of the following programs:

 Qualified Medicare Beneficiary

-Some MH services may be delivered by Telemedicine.
-Review also the MHCP MH Code and Rates Chart (PDF).
+Some mental health services may be delivered by Telemedicine.
+Review the MHCP MH Code and Rates Chart (PDF).